 I was stunned at how beautifully our flowers turned out.
 Do indulge me now in showing off a few glamour shots of Colin’s and my masterpieces.
 Every time I look at them now in our dining room, I feel happy!

 So what do you think?
 Is glassmaking an activity you think you might enjoy?
 Have you tried it already?
 Do share!
-Want more Finger Lakes, NY articles?
-Click for posts on breathtaking Watkins Glen State Park, delicious Finger Lakes food, and my favorite museum ever.
+Want more things to do in the Finger Lakes, NY articles?
+Click that round-up, or go directly to posts on breathtaking Watkins Glen State Park, delicious Finger Lakes food, and my favorite museum ever.

 Enjoy this article?
 Trip planning?
 Click here for hotel deals near Corning, and here for beautiful Finger Lakes vacation rentals.
 These affiliates provide a small commission at no extra cost to you, so thanks in advance, and happy travels!